rossbennfors/About-Me-Page/README.md

 # About me page
-I created a basic web page that gives some information about myself
+I created a basic web page that gives some information about myself and show some basic css skills.